plugwise/plugwise-beta/README.md

 # ~~There is Anna support in HA Core already~~ Replaced by the new Plugwise component, based on this beta-version.

-And from the original sources by @laetificat it was improved upon and upstreamed by @CoMPaTech and improved and maintained by @bouwew
+From the original sources by @laetificat it was improved upon and upstreamed by @CoMPaTech.
+Right after that @bouwew joined to improve and help maintain the code.
+As of 2020 @brefra joined so we have a full range of Plugwise products supported.

 As things like async were in high demand from HA Core, desired by the original author and a great challenge for us we rewrote it largely.
 The Plugwise Smile Beta repository (accompanying the Plugwise-Smile python module) is intended for development purposes, just as `anna-ha` was for `haanna` (respectively the original before upstreaming and original python module).

+With the three combined forces we now support, maintain and improve on:
+ - `plugwise-beta` (this repository) for beta-testing new features to go into the `plugwise`-integration for HA
+ - `Plugwise-Smile` for connectivity with the Smile (Adam, Anna and P1) and Stretch products (i.e. the new Plugs)
+ - `python-plugwise` for connectivity with the Stick (USB-device) (i.e. the old Plugs: Circle(+), Stealths and Scans)

 And yes anna-ha with haanna (to some degree) support Anna v1.8 - but they don't support Adam nor the Smile P1